Lathe Machine is one of the oldest machine tools in the production machine. This Machine is also known as the “mother of all machines”.

-Lathe machine is probably the oldest machine tool know to mankind.
+The lathe machine is probably the oldest machine tool known to mankind.
 Its first use date back to 1300 BC in Egypt.
 The first lathe was a simple Lathe which is now called a two-person lathe.
 In this one person would turn the wood workpiece using rope and the other person would shape the workpiece using a sharp tool.

 This design was further improved by the Ancient Romans who added the turning bow and lather the paddle (as there in the sewing machine) was added.

-Further during the industrial revolution Steam Engines and water wheel were attached to the Lathe to turn the workpiece to a higher speed which made the work faster and easier.
+Further during the industrial revolution Steam Engines and water wheels were attached to the Lathe to turn the workpiece to a higher speed which made the work faster and easier.

 Then, In 1950 servo mechanism was used to control the lathe machine.
 From this crude begging and over a period of more than two centuries, the modern engine lathe has evolved.